Our review of the Tapsy Tour of Rome: discover what we loved about visiting Rome with the help of Tapsy the mole!

 We had a nice and long-ish stop here and our guide used the Tapsy activity booklet and the a ‘Rome there and then’ book to make the place come to life.

-Second stop: the Capitolium
+Second stop: the Rome Capitoline Hill

-This was a really fun stop for the kids: the square is home to a statue of Romulus and Remus, who the kids were prompted to find, is depicted on the Italian 50 cents euro coin, which the guide showed to the kids and is also where we had a well deserved bathroom and photo stop.
+The square is home to a statue of Romulus and Remus, which the kids were prompted to find, is depicted on the Italian 50 cents euro coin, which the guide showed to the kids and is also where we had a well-deserved bathroom and photo stop.

 The stop was very much needed as the walk from the Colosseum to the forum is not long but tiring for little legs and the guides made it really special with the use of a Polaroid camera.